ALL STATE DATA UPDATED FOR 2023!

 The “Average Disposition Time (Days)” is, on average, the number of days in between when an applicant asks for a Hearing, and when the Administrative Law Judge who hears their case actually makes a decision on that case.

 The “Average Approval Rate” is percentage at which cases are decided in favor of the applicant.

 |Hearing Wait Time (Months)||Average Disposition Time (Days)||Average Approval Rate (2022)|

 As the table here and the chart below indicate, in 2020, the wait times are slightly longer than the national average.
 However, in Eugene the wait time is less than the national average.
-Their approval rating however is extremely low, both over roughly 10% less than the national average.
+Their approval rating however is slightly higher than the national average.